 What do you look at when evaluating an application?

 Our admission process is selective.
 You can read more about our review process here.

 Do you have a "Need Blind" admission policy?

 Need blind means that all admissions decisions are made without any knowledge of students' and parents' financial circumstances.
 While Saint Anselm adheres to a need-blind admission policy for most of its admission decisions, budgetary constraints sometimes result in need-sensitive admission decisions for a small segment of the applicant population (primarily international students and those on the waitlist).

 Does Saint Anselm College admit incoming freshmen directly into the baccalaureate program in nursing or is there a separate admission process?

 Students interested in the nursing program submit the same application materials as all other applicants.
 We enroll about 90 first year students into the four-year nursing program each fall.
 First year students must apply directly to the nursing program and be admitted to the nursing program.
 At this time, we do not accept transfer nursing applications.

 Do you offer interviews?

-Interviews are offered to all students prior to the release of his or her admission decision.
+Interviews are offered to all eligible students prior to the release of their admission decision.
 Students can schedule an interview on our visit page.
 Interviews are not required and are not considered when evaluating an application.

 About Saint Anselm College